JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 You can use the resulting app as a jumping-off point to explore more advanced topics in the realm of React, Kotlin/JS, and more.

 * **Search**.
 You can add a search field to filter the list of talks by title or by author, for example.
-To do so, learn about how [HTML form elements work in React](https://reactjs.org/docs/forms.html).
+Learn about how [HTML form elements work in React](https://reactjs.org/docs/forms.html).
 * **Persistence**.
 For now, the application loses track of the viewer's watch list every time the page gets reloaded.
 Consider building your own backend, using one of the web frameworks available for Kotlin (like [Ktor](https://ktor.io/)).